Eleven-am/nino-pub/README.md

 * Follow the setup process in the browser
 * Replace the nino.json file in the config folder
 * Close the server and run "npm run start"
+* To scan your library or perform any admin task, visit http://localhost:5000/update

 ## Some Features of nino
 * The boarding page ![](art/1.png)